 Dean Merrill-Sands earned her Ph.D.
 (1984) and M.A.
 (1981) in anthropology from Cornell University and her B.A. in social sciences from Hampshire College.
 Over her career, she has received grants and fellowships from Fulbright Hays, the Inter-American Foundation, the Social Science Research Council and the Rockefeller Foundation.

-Victoria Parker, Associate Dean of Faculty and Administration, Professor of Strategic Management & Technology
+Victoria Parker, Associate Dean for Graduate Education and Faculty Administration, Associate Professor of Management

 Neil B. Niman, Associate Dean of Academic Programs, Associate Professor of Economics

 The Peter T. Paul College's Dean's Executive Advisory Board, whose members come from a range of professional business organizations, advises and assists the school with educational and research activities, assists in maintaining relationships with external constituencies, and helps develop the resources necessary to carry out the school's mission.